U.S. Dream Chaser space taxi soars on test flight, skids after landing

 The company took a significant step toward proving Dream Chaser can fly with its first unmanned glide test at Edwards Air Force Base in Mojave, California, on Saturday, Sierra Nevada Vice President Mark Sirangelo told reporters on a conference call.

-A full-size Dream Chaser model was carried to an altitude of about 12,500 feet by a heavy-lift helicopter and released for a minute-long glide back to the runway.
+A full-size Dream Chaser model was carried to an altitude of about 12,500 feet (3,810 meters) by a heavy-lift helicopter and released for a minute-long glide back to the runway.

 "The first thing we needed to do was find out 'Does this shape, does this type of vehicle actually fly?
 Is it air-worthy?'
 Although all the computer modeling and the simulations told us it was, there had not been a lifting body of this type flown since the 1970s," Sirangelo said, referring to the test flight of NASA's prototype space shuttle Enterprise.